Brigid Bazlen: King of Kings (1961)

-Through her role in Too Young to Go Steady and because she was "precociously attractive" (as one critic put it) in a very similar way to Elizabeth Taylor at the same age, Bazlen came to be dubbed "the next Elizabeth Taylor" and was signed by Metro-Goldwyn-Mayer (who started promoting her as "the new American Bardot").
+Through her role in Too Young to Go Steady and because she was "precociously attractive" (as one critic put it) in a way similar to Elizabeth Taylor at the same age, Bazlen came to be dubbed "the next Elizabeth Taylor" and was signed by Metro-Goldwyn-Mayer (who started promoting her as "the new American Bardot").
 The first film she did for MGM was King of Kings, which also starred Jeffrey Hunter as Jesus.
 Bazlen played the role of Salome.
 Bazlen won the part when she met the film's producer, Samuel Bronston, at a party to which Bazlen's mother had taken her.
 Bazlen said of the offer, that "It was like [being spotted] all over again, for Mr Bronston offered me the Salome part straight away."
 Nevertheless, Bazlen's performance as Salome came in for especially hostile criticism at the time, the ferocity of it being partly inspired by the fact that Bazlen's selection for the role was viewed as MGM dictated.
-Nevertheless, just as the film itself is now highly regarded Bazlen's performance has likewise been re-evaluated down the years as being superb (her voluptuous seduction of a drunken lascivious Herod winning her especially rave reviews.)
-Indeed, in her review for Rotten Tomatoes, Kimberly Heinrichs states that: "This 1961 version of [King of Kings] gives historical context to the best-known Biblical tale and features many memorable moments, such as a moving Sermon on the Mount and a vixenish Salome [i.e. Bazlen] dancing for her stepfather in a performance that rivals today's MTV video offerings".
+Nevertheless, just as the film itself is now highly regarded, Bazlen's performance has likewise been re-evaluated down the years as being superb (her voluptuous seduction of a drunken lascivious Herod winning her especially rave reviews.)
 Hunter's performance as Jesus, especially in the Sermon on the Mount scene, has also won much acclaim, as have the performances of Robert Ryan as John the Baptist and Frank Thring as Herod Antipas – the film is included in Danny Peary's list of "must see" films in his book Guide for the Film Fanatic).
 In its review of the film, Film Fanatic states: "My favorite 'Roman scene' shows the infamous Salome (played by Brigid Bazlen as a sexy teenage hussy) tempting her stepfather, King Herod (Thring), into decapitating John the Baptist (a shaggy-headed Robert Ryan) and bringing her his head on a platter; while this vignette may not be substantiated by biblical scholars, it plays well on the screen!".
 Accordingly, Bazlen's performance as Salome is regarded as her best performance.
 Bazlen said of her role as Salome: "A fantastic amount of research went into King of Kings and it seems that Salome was in her teens when she demanded the head of John the Baptist.
 She may well be the first juvenile delinquent on record.
 Some people are surprised that I used no veils in my dance, but it is a false assumption that Salome did a strip tease.
 I had to form my seductive charming of Herod with a pure Oriental-African dance movement of the period."
 According to Bazlen's daughter Marguerite, despite the unfair criticism Bazlen received at the time of the film's release, Bazlen was very proud of her performance.
 Furthermore, shortly after making the film, Bazlen said that "I was a little overwhelmed to have such an important role for my first film part, but I found Nicholas Ray to be a most considerate director."